55VikasR/Office_project/README.md

     Dim analystCount As Integer
     Dim taskCount As Long
     Dim i As Long, j As Long
+    Dim analystIndex As Integer

     ' Set worksheets
     Set wsData = ThisWorkbook.Sheets("Data")
     Set wsFilter = ThisWorkbook.Sheets("Filter")

-    ' Get the last row of data
-    lastRow = wsData.Cells(wsData.Rows.Count, "A").End(xlUp).Row
+    ' Get the last row of data and filter list lastRow = wsData.Cells(wsData.Rows.Count, "A").End(xlUp).Row

-    ' Get the last row of filter list filterRow = wsFilter.Cells(wsFilter.Rows.Count, "A").End(xlUp).Row
+    filterRow = wsFilter.Cells(wsFilter.Rows.Count, "A").End(xlUp).Row

-    ' Count number of analysts (assuming they are in a specific range, adjust as needed) analystCount = 8 ' Change this number based on actual analyst count
+    ' Set number of analysts
+    analystCount = 8 ' Change this to your actual number of analysts

+    ' Make sure there's a column for the assignment (assumed Column C here) wsData.Cells(1, 3).Value = "Assigned To" ' Header for assignment

-    ' Loop through each issuer ID in the filter list For i = 1 To filterRow
+    ' Loop through each Issuer ID in the filter list For i = 2 To filterRow ' Assuming Filter tab has a header in row 1

         issuerID = wsFilter.Cells(i, 1).Value

-        ' Initialize task count for the current issuer taskCount = 0
+        analystIndex = 1

-        ' Find all rows with the current issuer ID and count tasks For j = 1 To lastRow
-            If wsData.Cells(j, 1).Value = issuerID Then
+        ' Loop through data and assign analysts round-robin For j = 2 To lastRow ' Assuming Data sheet has a header in row 1 If wsData.Cells(j, 1).Value = issuerID Then
+                wsData.Cells(j, 3).Value = "Analyst " & analystIndex
+                analystIndex = analystIndex + 1
+                If analystIndex > analystCount Then
+                    analystIndex = 1
+                End If
+            End If
+        Next j
+    Next i

+    MsgBox "Task allocation complete!", vbInformation

+End Sub